LLMs + Persona-Plug = Personalized LLMs: Experiments

 \subsection{Further Analysis}

-We further conduct a series of experiments to validate the effectiveness of our method.
+We further conduct a series of experiments to analyze our \ours{} method.
+Since the test data are held out by the benchmark organizers, we mainly report the results on the validation set in this section.

-\paragraph{LLM and Encoder Analysis} By default, we use FlanT5-XXL and BGE-based as the LLM and encoder.
+\paragraph{LLM and Encoder Analysis} By default, we use FlanT5-XXL and BGE-base as the LLM and encoder.
 To investigate their impact on the final performance, we conduct more experiments by replacing them with other models.
-Specifically, we replace the LLM by FlanT5-XL~\cite{flant5} and Llama-2 7B Chat~\cite{llama2} and the encoder model by Contriever~\cite{contriever} and test the performance of these variants.
-The results are shown in Table~\ref{tlb:integration}.
-We can find: (1)~When using FlanT5-XXL as the backbone LLM, \ours{} with both BGE-base and Contriever can achieve comparable performance and both of them can outperform previous personalization methods significantly.
+Specifically, we replace the LLM by FlanT5-XL~\cite{flant5} and Llama 2 7B Chat~\cite{llama2} and the encoder model by Contriever~\cite{contriever} and test the performance of these variants.
+The results are shown in Table~\ref{tlb:llmandencoder}.
+We can find: (1)~When using FlanT5-XXL as the backbone LLM, \ours{} with both BGE-base and Contriever can achieve comparable performance, and both of them can outperform previous personalization methods significantly.
 This result clearly validates the robustness of our method.
-(2)~When using the BGE-base encoder, \ours{}'s performance is positively correlated with the size of the LLM (FlanT5-XXL 11B > Llama 2 7B > FlanT5 XL 3B).
+(2)~When using the BGE-base encoder, \ours{}'s performance is positively correlated with the size of the LLM (FlanT5-XXL 11B > Llama 2 7B > FlanT5-XL 3B).
 This result is consistent with the scaling law~\cite{scaling_law}, where larger models have stronger capabilities and perform better on NLP tasks.

 \paragraph{Ablation Study} In our proposed \ours{}, we design an input-aware personal aggregator that dynamically constructs personal embeddings based on the current task input (Section~\ref{subsec:per_aggr}).
 Additionally, we employ an instruction embedding to capture global patterns relevant to specific tasks (Section~\ref{subsec:methodall}).
 To investigate the effect of these components, we perform an ablation study.
-Due to limited space, we report the results on two representative tasks: LaMP-2 Personalized Movie Tagging task, LaMP-4 Personalized News Headline Generation task.
+Due to limited space, we report the results on two representative tasks: LaMP-2 and LaMP-4 tasks.
 The performance observed in these tasks is consistent with trends across other tasks.
 Complete results can be found in Table~\ref{fig:abl} in Appendix~\ref{apd:ablexp}.

 (1) \textbf{Impact of input-aware attention}: We first remove the input-aware personal aggregator and summarize the personal embedding by averaging the representation of each historical behavior.
 As shown in Figure~\ref{fig:abl}, this model performs worse than the full \ours{}, indicating that the input-aware aggregator can better capture user patterns according to the current input.
 Nevertheless, it is worth noting that even without this component, \ours{} still achieves strong results compared to baselines, suggesting that the user's overall behavior patterns are crucial for personalized language generation.